MavkaOlia/favorite-cmd-commands/README.md

 **GIT exercise for WEEK2**

-## cd ..

-will change the directory for upper level
+## git clone <url> .

+will clone the repository to the current folder

-## open .
+## git add .

-will open current directory
+will add changes into the current directory

-## mkdir <folder name>

-will create new folder
+## git commit -m <"comment">

+will add comments to the changes

+## git push
+will send changes to my github